Martin Chapman: Early life

 Chapman was born in 1846 in the Wellington suburb of Karori, the third son of Henry Samuel Chapman.
 Frederick Chapman was a younger brother.
 He received his education at the Melbourne Grammar School and in London, and was called to the bar of the Inner Temple in 1871.
 As a young man, he was a keen sportsman and owned several yachts.
 He played three first-class matches for Otago between 1864 and 1868.

 Professional career

-Chapman returned to New Zealand in 1875 and started to practice on his own account.
+Chapman returned to New Zealand in 1875 and started to practise on his own account.
 He was joined in 1882 by William Fitzgerald, a son of James FitzGerald.
 His partner died in June 1888, and Leonard Owen Howard Tripp joined as the new partner.
 The name of the firm changed several times due to amalgamations and changes in partners, but reverted to Chapman Tripp in 1949, under which it is still known today.

-Chapman was amongst the first seven King's Counsel to be appointed in New Zealand in 1907.
+Chapman was among the first seven King's Counsel to be appointed in New Zealand in 1907.
 He retired in 1912.